 My name is Melissa Garff Ballard.
-I’m running to represent you, your family and our community in House District 20.
+I’m your State Representative.
+I’m working hard to represent you, your family and our community in House District 20.

 Davis County is my Home